Siftah/get_iplayer/installation.md

 ##### Perl Support

 Homebrew is designed to work with the system Perl installed with OS X, so no additional Perl installation is required.
 The OS X system Perl already includes the LWP and XML::Simple modules.
-Additional Perl modules may be installed using the [local::lib method](#linux-manual-perl-local) described above for Linux/Unix, with one change: replace `wget -O-` with `curl -L -o -` in the instructions.
+Additional Perl modules may be installed using the [local::lib method](#linux-manual-perl-local) described above for Linux/Unix.

 ##### External Programs